RailKill/aiyaman-20s/README.md

 ### Thoughts on DragonRuby GTK
-I took this game jam as an opportunity to try out something new for game development, and I must say that I am highly impressed by the elegance of DragonRuby.
+I joined this game jam as an opportunity to try out something new for game development, and I must say that I am highly impressed by the elegance of DragonRuby.
 It provides excellent control over what you want to output to the player, with plenty of built-in functions that are actually much more lean and specific compared to any other game engine I've come across so far.
-It is tiny, efficient, builds to various platforms and provides a in-game console right out of the box.
+It is extremely tiny, extremely efficient, builds to various platforms, provides an in-game console and hot-swapping code instantaneously right out of the box.
+This sentence alone is enough to impress any programmer.

-It is very powerful in the hands of a computer scientist and a software engineer, though not so much an artist or a game developer.
-Programming with DragonRuby requires a more functional and mathematical approach as compared to the more intuitive GUI workflows of other game engines like Unity.
-This is not a bad thing; it fills a niche in game development methodology, and is very refreshing to see.
-You have a lot of control just by code alone, all this power at your fingertips with zero bloat.
+It is very powerful in the hands of a computer scientist and a software engineer, though not so much an artist or game developers in general.
+Programming with DragonRuby requires a more functional and mathematical approach compared to the more intuitive GUI workflows of other game engines like Unity.
+This is not a bad thing; it fills an engineering niche in game development methodology, and is very refreshing to see.
+You have a lot of control just by code alone - all this power at your fingertips with zero bloat.

-It is unfortunate that it is behind a paywall which makes it difficult for it to be popular compared to more rounded, open-source and feature-packed game engines like Godot.
-Not only that, its documentation is quite poor.
+It is unfortunate that it is behind a paywall which makes it difficult for it to be popular compared to more rounded, open-source, free and feature-packed game engines like Godot.
+Luckily, they are giving out free copies once in a while but there needs to be a better way to entice users to at least try it out.
+Not only that, its documentation is poor.
 As of 29th November 2022, methods like `Numeric#randomize` and `args.audio.delete` were used and dumped in various code snippets, but not actually explained.
 While I don't mind reading through code, they need to belong in the right sections in the table of contents for users to be able to look it up.

-Overall, I find DragonRuby powerful and fun to use.
-However, its pricing makes it very difficult for me to recommend.
-If you could get this for free in a game jam like I did, it is definitely worth your time.
+Overall, I find DragonRuby robust and fun to use.
+I think the asking price for the Standard License (lifetime, USD$32) is more than justified, though I am highly against any form of subscription-based plans in principle.
+If certain features require this to happen, it would be best to forego them to support a more libre approach - then perhaps a lifetime license could be offered for the Pro version.